thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 [Airframes.io](https://app.airframes.io/about) supports feeds from all three, personally I like dumpvdl2 as it has a much richer output that I find very helpful (noise floor and signal data just to name two).

 ## Building / Installing the Software
-If you just want to get going - and who doesnt... just go here and run the script you want....
+If you just want to get going - and who doesnt... just go here and run the script for the decoder you want....

 - [https://github.com/wiedehopf/adsb-wiki/wiki/acarsdec-install](https://github.com/wiedehopf/adsb-wiki/wiki/acarsdec-install)
 - [https://github.com/wiedehopf/adsb-wiki/wiki/vdlm2dec-install](https://github.com/wiedehopf/adsb-wiki/wiki/vdlm2dec-install)